 Chinese demand is even more impressive when on the U.S. sorghum industry now stands at almost \$6 billion, and the transactions that enable this trade contribute positively to gross domestic product and U.S. monetary health.
-In an age when many lament the increasing number of goods produced overseas and the accompanying loss of U.S. jobs, billions of dollars in ghum producers should be very proud.
+In an age when many lament the increasing number of goods produced overseas and the accompanying loss of U.S. jobs, billions of dollars in international sales is an accomplishment of which sor- ed to growing conditions that led to a national yield ghum producers should be very proud.